About BSS Guardian™

 Step 2: Map building-specific response procedures into the platform

 Load floor plans, assembly points, primary and secondary egress routes, AED and fire-extinguisher locations, and roles for floor wardens or emergency response team members.
-BSS Guardian™ supports interactive 2D and 3D maps so occupants see their actual building, not a generic diagram.
+BSS Guardian™ supports interactive 2D and 3D maps so employees see their actual building, not a generic diagram.

-Step 3: Roll out occupant training
+Step 3: Roll out employee training

 Assign role-appropriate training modules to every employee, contractor, and tenant.
 Track completion in the platform’s compliance dashboard so you have an auditable record of who has been trained on what — the same record that supports OSHA defense and limits negligence exposure.
 The FEMA Ready.gov business preparedness program provides additional training frameworks worth aligning your modules to.